Ps626/Ps626/README.md

 - 👋 Hi, I’m @Ps626
-- 👀 I’m interested in ...
+- 👀 I’m interested in new technological developmnt
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me thetechencounter@gmail.com

 <!---
 Ps626/Ps626 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.